-The Contractor and its owners shall review for accumulated fund deficits on a quarterly and annual basis.
+The Contractor and its owners must review for accumulated fund deficits on a quarterly and annual basis.
 In the event the Contractor has a fund deficit, the Contractor and its owners shall fund the deficit through capital contributions in a form acceptable to AHCCCS.
 The capital contributions must be for the period in which the deficit is reported and shall occur within 30 days of the financial statement due to AHCCCS.
 AHCCCS at its sole discretion may impose a different timeframe other than the 30 days required in this paragraph.
-AHCCCS may, at its option, impose sanctions as a result of an accumulated deficit, even if unaudited.
+AHCCCS may, at its option, impose enrollment caps in any or all GSA's as a result of an accumulated deficit, even if unaudited.

-46. ADVANCES, EQUITY DISTRIBUTIONS, LOANS AND INVESTMENTS
+46. ADVANCES, EQUITY DISTRIBUTIONS, LOANS, AND INVESTMENTS

 The Contractor shall not, without the prior approval of AHCCCS, make advances to providers equal to or in excess of \$50,000 per Provider Tax Identification Number (TIN) within a contract year.
 The Contractor shall not, without prior approval of AHCCCS, make any advances, equity distributions, loans, loan guarantees, profit sharing agreements, or investments, including, but not limited to those to related parties or affiliates including another fund or line business within its organization.
-The Contractor shall not, without prior approval of AHCCCS, make advances to providers equal to or in excess of \$50,000 per Provider Tax Identification Number (TIN) within a contract year.
+The Contractor shall not, without prior approval of AHCCCS, make individual or cumulative loans, loan guarantees, or advances to providers equal to or in excess of \$50,000 per Provider Tax Identification Number (TIN) within a contract year.
 The Contractor is required to report all repayment of advances, loans, loan guarantees, or investments as specified in Section F, Attachment F3, Contractor Chart of Deliverables and ACOM Policy 418.
 All requests for prior approval are to be submitted to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 Refer to ACOM Policy 418 for further information.